 Nature Awareness Training at Sarana Springs:

 Cofounders & Buddhist Chaplains, Angie and Andrew Blake, are stewards of 171 acres of mixed wood, pine and cedar forest, wetland, meadows, small lake, two ponds, a river, and fresh water springs.
-Sarana Springs is a true refuge and sanctuary and will be the location for our first Youth program we are launching in SUMMER 2017.
+Sarana Springs is a true refuge and sanctuary and is the location of our Sarana Young Adult Program, and our Mindfulness & Compassion Retreats.

 Three seasons on the BigHead River and a view of the grassland mounds